brokenhandsio/vapor-oauth/README.md

 ## Authorization Code Grant

+The Authorization Code flow is the most common flow used with OAuth.
+It is what most web applications will use for authorization with an OAuth Resource Server.
 The basic outline of this grant type is:

 1. A client (another app) redirects a resource owner (a user that holds information with you) to your Vapor app.
 2. Your Vapor app then authenticates the user and asks the user whether they want to allow the client access to the scopes requested (think logging into something with your Facebook account - it's this method).